Welcome to Industry 4.0

-Dr. Anthony is director of the MIT Master of Engineering in Manufacturing Program, co-director of the Medical Electronic Device Realization Center and deputy director of the MIT Skoltech Initiative.
+Dr. Anthony is director of the MIT Master of Engineering in Manufacturing Program and co-director of the Medical Electronic Device Realization Center.
 He possesses more than 20 years of product realization experience and has won an Emmy from the Academy of Television Arts and Sciences for his innovations in broadcast technology.
 Dr. Anthony designs instruments and techniques to monitor and control physical systems.
 His work involves the analysis and the design of systems.
 He also uses mechanical, electrical and optical engineering as well as computer science and optimization to develop solutions.

 Dr. Anthony´s research revolves around the design of instruments and techniques for measuring and controlling complex physical systems and includes the development of instruments and measurement solutions for manufacturing, medical diagnostics, and imaging diagnostics.
 In addition to his academic work, he has extensive experience in market-driven technological innovation, product development and entrepreneurship, and marketing at the point where information technology and advanced manufacturing come into contact.
 As a teacher, his main interests are the modeling of large-scale systems in a variety of areas involving decision making and the development of optimization algorithms and software useful for analyzing and designing these types of systems.
 He is an expert in market-driven technological innovations, as well as in entrepreneurship.